Metaswitch/clearwater-readthedocs/docs/Radius_Authentication.md

     sudo apt-get purge libpam-radius-auth
     sudo apt-get purge libnss-ato

-This should remove all configuration put in place by the installation.
-Should your configuration become corrupt, purging and re-installing the associated module should re-instate the correct configuration.
+This will remove all configuration put in place by the installation.
+Should your configuration become corrupt, purging and re-installing the associated module will re-instate the correct configuration.

 ## Further configuration